 Castle Rock Hostel

 This adult only hostel is right below Edinburgh Castle to the South – in between the Royal Mile and Grassmarket connected via a variety of stairs.
 Because Castle Rock Hostel is a hostel in Old Town, you’ll be close to all things touristy in Edinburgh.
 Consistently rated as one of the top hostels in Edinburgh, it’s no surprise as to why.
 The facilities are clean and colourful, the staff are friendly, and vibe is friendly and social – perfect for meeting other adventurers discovering the city!
 Linens and wifi are included, and the hostel has a great lounge with a pool table and jukebox.
 The hostel organizes a variety of events and walking tours so be sure to take advantage of all there is to do.
-Book your stay at the Castle Rock by clicking here.
+Get ready to rock the castle at Castle Rock.

 High Street Hostel

 The rooms are very simple but offer travellers exactly what they need – a place to rest their head.
 Available in private or dorm style, lockers and bed linens are included with towels for rent.
 Bathrooms are shared among the rooms.
 There’s free wifi in the lobby with coffee and tea available at all times.
 If you’re looking to cook, there’s a self-service kitchen, a lounge with a pool table and a quieter lounge.
 The High Street Hostel offers walking tours and pub crawls so it’s a great way to meet other travellers and stay in Edinburgh for cheap!
-You can learn more about the High Street here.
+Book the High Street Hostel with Hostelworld.

 Mid-Range & Upscale Hotels in Edinburgh